Academic Coach

 Description

-Alpha employs AI-driven 1:1 instruction that allows students to complete core academics in roughly two hours daily.
-The remaining hours are dedicated to life skills, passion projects, and substantive personal development.
-At Alpha's most rigorous campuses, students require more than basic oversight.
-They need a credible mentor whose personal accomplishments model excellence: someone capable of assessing group dynamics, establishing expectations, and guiding students through resistance, distraction, and uncertainty.
+Alpha leverages AI-driven 1-on-1 learning to enable students to complete core academics in roughly two hours per day.
+This structure opens the remainder of the day for life skills, passion projects, and meaningful development.
+At Alpha's most rigorous campuses, students require more than oversight.
+They need a credible mentor whose personal achievements model the standard: someone capable of reading the environment, establishing expectations, and guiding them through resistance, distraction, and doubt.

-This trajectory is not about ascending into management.
-It centers on depth of impact.
-You begin by mastering Alpha's framework and earning students' trust.
-Within months, you become the person they rely on to push them beyond perceived limits.
-The payoff is not a title.
-It is witnessing a student who avoided eye contact in September deliver a confident presentation to a room of adults in May.
+The trajectory here is depth, not advancement into management.
+You begin by mastering Alpha's approach and earning credibility with students.
+Within months, you become the person they trust to push them beyond their perceived limits.
+The payoff isn't a title change.
+It's the same students, year after year, maturing with you as their constant.
+It's witnessing a student who avoided eye contact in September deliver a confident presentation to adults in May.

 What you will be doing

-• Conducting 1-on-1 and small-group coaching that identifies specific obstacles, establishes ambitious targets, and enforces accountability for execution
+• Conducting 1-on-1 and small-group coaching sessions leveraging Coachbot analytics and student performance data to identify obstacles, establish ambitious objectives, and ensure accountability for execution

-• Facilitating structured life-skills workshops designed for mastery rather than engagement, drawing on authentic stories from your own high-performance background
+• Facilitating structured life-skills workshops designed for mastery, drawing on credible narratives from your own elite background, and evaluating mastery via Alpha's Test2Pass framework

-• Establishing the campus culture each morning via focused kickoffs that communicate and reinforce high-performance standards
+• Establishing the cultural standard each morning through focused kickoffs that reinforce high-performance norms across the campus

-• Cultivating trusted mentorship with students and their families by maintaining high expectations, consistency, and documented motivation strategies
+• Cultivating trusted mentor relationships with students and families by maintaining high standards, consistency, and documented motivation strategies

 What you will NOT be doing

-• Teaching large groups of 30 students.
-Your focus is intensive coaching in small settings, not mass instruction.
+• Presenting to a classroom of 30 students (your focus is high-impact coaching in small settings, not large-group instruction)

-• Attending traditional faculty meetings or working through institutional red tape.
-Your schedule remains centered on student interaction.
+• Attending faculty meetings or dealing with institutional bureaucracy (your attention remains on students)

-• Compromising standards to meet quotas.
-If a student achieves 99%, your role is to identify what prevented 100%.
+• Compromising standards to meet targets (if a student achieves 99%, your task is to identify what prevented 100%)

 Key responsibilities